 There's hundreds of reasons why a website couldn't load, but usually it's pretty easy to narrow it down to a few key reasons.
-If you're not comfortable following a guide like this - no problem!
-Just create a support ticket and we would be more than happy to help you determine why your website is offline.

 A good way to start is making sure that your nameservers are set properly.
 There's two main parts to getting a website online: the domain and the hosting.
 These don't always automatically link up together; sometimes you will need to tell the domain where your hosting server is.
 This is done by setting the nameservers for your domain.